Waiting For Lady Gaga

 Spontaneously assembled for the possibility of catching a glimpse of their idol.

-The audience became the performance.
+She didn’t show; the audience became the performance.

 "Forty is an itchy age..." ~ Lois Farrow in The Last Picture ShowWhen I was in my late teens, the idea of socially relating to older women who weren't my relatives, coworkers or teachers, entered into my consciousness.
 I had started to hang out with a group of about six students at the junior college I was attending.
 I was probably the youngest, Elizabeth was the oldest.
 She lived up the hill behind the campus, behind the Walker Art Center, one of the more desirable residential areas of Minneapolis.
 Our "group" was loosely centered around our Humanities class.
 Elizabeth was probably under stimulated by her role as a housewife, so she took classes from time to time.
 Her husband, several years her junior, was a fashion buyer for a local department store.
 She evidently enjoyed my company, I think she found my immaturity amusing.
 Being with her was a refreshing change from the usual sexually-charged psychodrama I was involved in at the time.